Gino Bartali: Professional career

 Bartali won a stage of the 1935 Giro d'Italia and was King of the Mountains, the first of seven times he won the title in the Giro.
 He was 20.
 In 1936, before he turned 22, he won the Giro and the Giro di Lombardia, although his season was marred when his brother, Giulio, died in a racing accident on 14 June.
 Bartali came close to giving up cycling.

 He was persuaded to return and in 1937 won the Giro again.
 His reputation outside Italy was that he was yet another Italian who could not ride well outside his country.
 There was some truth in the claim.
 The writer Tim Hilton said: "Bartali was essentially an Italian cyclist, a champion who rode within sight of his own people, and was uneasy when the Tour de France travelled north of Paris.
 He never disputed the northern classics."

 Stung by the claim, he rode the Tour de France in 1937.
 He got off to a bad start, losing more than eight minutes by the third stage and more than ten by the Ballon d'Alsace, a mountain in the Vosges.
-There he came back to life and led by 1m 14s over the rest and by enough over the leaders that he took the leader's jersey that night in Grenoble.
-But that was the end of his race.
-He and two helpers, Jules Rossi and Francesco Camusso, were riding across a wooden bridge over the river Colau when Rossi skidded.
-Bartali rode into a parapet and fell into the river.
+He took the leader's jersey in Grenoble, with a 1m 14s lead.
+Later in the race, he and two helpers, Jules Rossi and Francesco Camusso, while crossing a wooden bridge over the river Colau, Rossi skidded, causin Bartali to ride into a parapet and falling into the river.

 Roger Lapébie wrote: "In the valley that leads to Briançon, I saw the accident to the maillot jaune, Bartali.
 The narrow and bumpy road ran along the foot of a rock.
 Suddenly Rossi, who was leading, took a bend badly, braked and his back wheel hit the parapet of a bridge.
 Bartali, who was beside Rossi, couldn't get clear and I saw him fall over the bridge and into the little river three metres below."
 Camusso pulled him out.
 Bartali was cut to his arm and knee and had trouble breathing because of a blow to the chest.
 He rode on to the end of the day, often pushed by his helpers.
 He finished 10 minutes behind the rest but kept his lead.